quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Therefore, unique category identifiers ensure events in qlog files are disambuiguated.

 Each extension schema is named by a URI.
-That URI MUST be absolute; it precisely identifies the format and meaning of the extension.
+That URI MUST be absolute.
 URIs that contain a domain name SHOULD also contain a month-date in the form mmyyyy.
 The definition of the schema and assignment of the URI MUST have been authorized by the owner of the domain name on or very close to that date.
 (This avoids problems when domain